SuperInfinity/SuperInfinity/README.md

  </br>

-If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.
+If you want to reach out to me about anything, be it some doubt or just to hangout and talk.

 <a href="mailto:superinfintiy5@gmail.com">
  <img align="left" alt="Gmail" width="130" hight="100" src="assets/icons/gmail.png" />